Farro Risotto Recipe

 - Whole farro: This type of farro includes the whole wheat bran, which makes it the most nutritious but it also takes the longest to cook.
 This type of farro typically needs to be soaked overnight before cooking.

+You can usually find farro near the rice and grains at the grocery store.
+You can also find farro on Amazon!
 This recipe users pearled farro because that’s the easiest one to find at the grocery store!

 How to Make Farro Risotto